Initiative for Maximizing Student Development

 Sponsored by the National Institutes of Health, the program aims to increase diversity among PhD-level researchers in biomedical fields.

-The IMSD program provides numerous professional development opportunities, including year-round research experiences in laboratories at UMass Boston or Dana-Farber/Harvard Cancer Center, research skills training, biomedical career development workshops, facilitated study groups in science and math courses, journal club, intensive mentoring and advising, travel to scientific conferences, and the benefits of being part of a community of scientists.
+The IMSD program provides numerous professional development opportunities, including year-round research experiences in laboratories at UMass Boston, Dana-Farber/Harvard Cancer Center or other local institutions, research skills training, biomedical career development workshops, journal club, intensive mentoring and advising, networking opportunities, travel to scientific conferences, and the benefits of being part of a community of scientists.

 To be eligible for the program, you must: